Puerto Rico’s history is woven into every street, fort, and coastal view you’ll experience across the Island.

 Old San Juan

-La Fortaleza, also known as El Palacio de Santa Catalina, is the elegant governor’s mansion located in the heart of Old San Juan.
-Built in 1533, it has served as the official residence of Puerto Rico’s governors for centuries and has welcomed more than 170 leaders over time.
-It holds the distinction of being the oldest executive mansion in continuous use in the Western Hemisphere.
+Known locally as La Fortaleza and formally as El Palacio de Santa Catalina, this remarkable structure is one of the most treasured landmarks in Old San Juan.
+Built in 1533, it has served as the official residence of Puerto Rico’s governors for nearly five centuries, sheltering more than 170 leaders throughout its long history.
+It holds the distinction of being the oldest executive mansion still in continuous use in the Western Hemisphere.

 Fuerte San Cristóbal